Durable, Colorful Foliage

 Mark a line 10 inches down from the rim of the container; make a crease along this line by pressing the wire out with one hand inside the basket while pressing the bottom of the basket with the other hand.

-Protect Against Vole Damage: Step 2
+Protect Hostas Against Vole Damage: Step 2

 Crimp the crease together in line with the rim.

-Protect Against Vole Damage: Step 3
+Protect Hostas Against Vole Damage: Step 3

-Using the heels of your hands, fold the crimped edge over, toward the center, flattening the bottom.
+Using the heels of your hands, fold the crimped edge over toward the center, flattening the bottom.

-Protect Against Vole Damage: Step 4
+Protect Hostas Against Vole Damage: Step 4

-Protect Against Vole Damage: Step 5
+Protect Hostas Against Vole Damage: Step 5

 Dig a hole and place the hosta in the ground so that about 1 inch of the rim rests above grade; as the plant matures, leaves will cover the basket.
 Or hide the rim now with a 1-inch layer of mulch.

-Where to Find Unusual Hosta Varieties
+Where To Find Unusual Hosta Varieties

 Color and Texture for Even the Shadiest Corners of Your Yard